sensible-hq/sensible-docs/readme-sync/v0/troubleshoot-and-qa/0300 - metrics.md

 In the preceding screenshot, 0 out of 16 extractions that used the `wells_fargo_savings` configuration in the `bank_statements` document type in the past 7 days scored in the coverage range of 60% -100%.

-By examining past extractions, you can determine your own coverage criteria for each document type.
-For example, suppose home inspectors typically report about 60 out of your 100 target data points.
+To determine your own coverage success criteria, examine your past extractions.
+For example, suppose you find that home inspectors typically report about 60 out of your 100 target data points.
 You can set a range of 60%-100% for your `home_inspection_report` document type to assess extraction success.
-In contrast, if you know that drivers licenses typically contain all your target data points, you can set a range of 95%-100% or even 100%-100% to assess extraction success for the `drivers_license` document type.
+In contrast, if you find that drivers licenses typically contain all your target data points, you can set a range of 95%-100% or even 100%-100% to assess extraction success for the `drivers_license` document type.

 To view an individual extraction's coverage score, click **Dashboard** and scroll to the **Recent** section: